 The ArchEngBuild Challenge is an intensive three-day competition for New Zealand tertiary students held in a host city or town in July each year.
-The event, now in its seventh year, will be held this year from 4 to 6 July 2018 in Wellington.
+The event is now in its seventh year.

 The Challenge involves around 30 of New Zealand’s top final-year students in architecture, engineering and construction management from numerous academic institutions.
 Students collaborate in 10 teams over three days to respond to one real-life client brief.